why Realty Income Corporation [O] is a Good Choice for Investors After New Price Target of $68.75

 Odeon have made an estimate for Realty Income Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on April 08, 2020.
 While these analysts kept the previous recommendation, Citigroup dropped their target price from $87 to $49.
 The new note on the price target was released on April 07, 2020, representing the official price target for Realty Income Corporation stock.
 Previously, the target price had yet another drop from $78 to $66, while Deutsche Bank kept a Buy rating on O stock.

-Realty Income Corporation [O] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.47.
-With this latest performance, O shares gained by 5.12% in over the last four-week period, additionally sinking by -37.27% over the last 6 months – not to mention a drop of -26.57% in the past year of trading.
+Realty Income Corporation [O] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.98.
+With this latest performance, O shares dropped by -2.66% in over the last four-week period, additionally sinking by -38.13% over the last 6 months – not to mention a drop of -29.46% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Realty Income Corporation [O] shares currently have an operating margin of +29.65 and a Gross Margin at +53.19.
 Realty Income Corporation’s Net Margin is presently recorded at +29.01.